sunfounder/pironman5/docs/source/setup_pironman.rst

 A system reboot is required to activate the installation.
 Follow the on-screen reboot prompt.

-Here are the primary configurations for Pironman:
+Here are the primary configurations for Pironman 5:

   * The OLED screen displays CPU, RAM, Disk Usage, CPU Temperature, and the Raspberry Pi's IP Address.
-  * You can execute a double press for a safe shutdown or hold for 5 seconds for a forced shutdown.
+  * If you run Raspberry Pi Desktop, you can press the power button twice in quick succession to shutdown.
+If you run Raspberry Pi OS Lite without a desktop, press the power button a single time to initiate a shutdown.
+  * To force a hard shutdown, press and hold the power button.
+  * Four WS2812 RGB LEDs will light up in blue with a breathing mode.

 Modifying the Configuration